-History had already demonstrated that the Valle di Ledro and Lake Garda were potential access routes to southern Tyrol.
+History had already demonstrated that enemy troops could gain access to the southern Tyrol through the Valle di Ledro and Lake Garda.
 Garibaldi's troops ventured onto the narrow road between Storo and Riva in 1866 during the III War of Independence, but their advance was checked at Bezzecca by a telegram from General La Marmora, to which Giuseppe Garibaldi famously answered with his laconic "I obey".
-From this little town in the Ledro valley - which has a small Garibaldi Museum (+39 0464 508182) - visitors can explore the numerous trenches and tunnels on the Colle Santo Stefano, where there is also a small church and ossuary, recently restored by the Soprintendenza ai Beni Architettonici (Department of Architectural Heritage).
-The trenches have also been restored at Dromaè, near Mezzolago, farthest outpost of the Austro-Hungarian Empire at the foot of Cima Oro.
+From this little town in the Ledro valley - which has a small Garibaldi Museum 6 - visitors can explore the numerous trenches and tunnels on the Colle Santo Stefano 45, where there is also a small church and ossuary, recently restored by the Soprintendenza ai Beni Architettonici (Department of Architectural Heritage).
+The trenches have also been restored at Dromaè 45, near Mezzolago, farthest outpost of the Austro-Hungarian Empire at the foot of Cima Oro.
+Also of note are the military remains on Monte Nozzolo and Monte